ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #work_topic_cli}
 {: cli}

-You can use the CLI to create, list, update the configuration of, and delete topics.
+You can use the CLI to create, list, delete, and update the configuration of topics.
 You can also use the CLI to view details about your cluster.

 _Talk about Creating, listing, updating, and deleting topics, Describing the cluster_

 _Bring in information like suggested topic naming strategies_

 #### List a topic using the **ibmcloud es topics** command
-{: #ibmcloud_es_topics_cli}
+{: #ibmcloud_es_topic_list_cli}

 Run the **ibmcloud es topics** command to list your topics.